 Here, under the Working Days section in the General settings, you'll be able to specify exactly which days of the week should be calculated as part of your task durations.

 B) Set account-level working days

 Reconfiguring Working Days at the account level means that the chosen settings will be applied automatically to any new timeline you create (visuals already saved in your account will not be affected).
 To do it, click on the Account icon in the top-right corner of the screen and select User settings.
 There you’ll be able to choose the days of the week you wish to be considered as working or non-working.

-- Only Free and Plus accounts can access User Settings to change the account-level working days.
+- Only users with registered accounts (either free or premium) can access User Settings to change the account-level working days.
 In the case of Instant users (who do not have an account), the default work week is set from Monday to Friday and can be changed at the timeline level.